Languages of Norway: Bokmål

-Bokmål, the written language of some 80% of the Norwegian population, is based on a combination of Danish and Nynorsk.
+Bokmål, the written language of some 80% of the Norwegian population and understood by practically the entire population, is based on a combination of Danish and Nynorsk.
 It differs from its mostly Danish predecessor Riksmål in terms of genders, lexicon, counting system, a tendency to permit concrete noun endings in abstract situations and diphthongs versus single vowels.
 Riksmål was officially changed to Bokmål in 1929.

 Nynorsk

 Nynorsk was developed by the linguist Ivar Aasen in the 1850s, based on rural, spoken Norwegian, rather than the cultured, Danish-influenced Norwegian spoken in cities.
 Its first official codification was in 1901, was given the name Nynorsk in 1929, and has been used officially (alongside Bokmål) since 1938.
 Its usage, however has declined: in 1944 it was used by 34.1% (the highest recorded number), in 1971 by 17.5% of the population, today, some 15% of schoolchildren are taught Nynorsk as their written language, and Nynorsk is reportedly used as the main form of Norwegian by around 7.4% of the total population, whereas an additional 5% switch between Bokmål and Nynorsk.

+Nynorsk is most commonly used in the western and southern parts of Norway, and is much less common in areas within range of European route E6 (Eastern Norway, Trøndelag, and northern Norway).
+Though Nynorsk is understood by a large majority of the country's population, it is not widely understood among teenagers, and it is frequently discussed whether to continue to make Nynorsk obligatory in schooling or not.